Financial Goals: Strategies for Staying Accountable

 Write it down: One of the easiest ways to stay accountable is to keep a written record of your financial progress.
 Start a finances journal and track everything you do (or don’t do) on your daily lists.

 Be your own boss: If your employee was missing deadlines or skipping work, you’d sure have something to say about it!
 Don’t let yourself slide if you skip a planned money transfer or dip into savings for a non-essential item.
 Take time to figure out why you made the mistake, write down steps to ensure it won’t happen again, and then move forward.

 Give yourself incentives: When you focus on sacrifices (for example, “I’ll stop going out to eat”), it’s harder to remain motivated.
 Consider adding a few incentives along your path of progress.
 By allowing yourself a small splurge at major milestones, you can focus on the rewards rather than the restrictions.

 The Power of Sharing

 Setting a monetary goal for yourself is the easy part.
 Staying on track and actually achieving the desired result is more challenging.
 By incorporating our strategies for accountability, you’ll have the necessary tools to stay the course.
-If you veer off-track, don’t worry — just relax, forgive yourself, and use the strategies to help you get back on the road to your big goal!
+If you veer off-track and make money mistakes, don’t worry — just relax, forgive yourself, and use the strategies to help you get back on the road to your big goal!